- Manufactured in white colour

 - Resistant to weather conditions

-CT 137 can be applied to carrying substrates that are smooth, dry and clean (free from any substances decreasing adhesion such as grease, bitumen, dust):
+CT 35 can be applied on carrying substrates that are smooth, dry and clean (free from any substances decreasing adhesion such as grease, bitumen, dust):

 – concrete, cement plasters and lime-cement plasters (age above 28 days, moisture ≤ 4%), primed with the paint Ceresit CT 16,

-– armoured layers made of the Ceresit CT 85 or CT 190 mortar (age above 3 days), primed with the paint CT 16,
+– armoured layers made of the Ceresit CT 85, ZU or CT 190 mortar (age above 3 days), primed with the paint CT 16 or made of CT 87 "2 in 1" (age above 2 days),

 – gypsum substrates (only inside the buildings) with moisture below 1%, firstly primed with Ceresit CT 17, and then with the paint CT 16,